AdobeDocs/commerce-cloud-service.en/help/cloud-guide/test/sample-data.md

 ---
 # Sample data

-If you need some example data when developing your store, you can install our sample data.
+If you need some example data when developing your store, you can install sample data.
 This data simulates an active Adobe Commerce store with customers, products, and other data.
 This sample data works best with a new Adobe Commerce on cloud infrastructure template installation.

-We recommend installing sample data in your local Integration branches and environments.
-If you use this data in Staging or Production, you need to remove the information and products before going live.
+As a best practice, install sample data in development and integration environments.
+If you use sample data in Staging or Production, then you must [remove](#reset-or-uninstall-sample-data) the information and products before going live.

 ## Install sample data